-10 of the best vacation spots for kids we have found were quite by accident, or those we weren’t quite sure they would enjoy….but turned out to be the most memorable experiences ever + a few of our favorite family resorts for older kids and what’s on our bucket list too!
-We share even more resources for family travel on our road trip blog. (originally published 3/15)
+10 of the best vacation spots for kids we found quite by accident (or those we weren’t quite sure they would enjoy), but turned out to be the most memorable ever!
+Plus a few of our favorite family resorts for older kids and what’s on our bucket list too!
+We share even more resources for family travel on our road trip blog. (originally published 3/15, affiliate links present)

 With that said I am sure there are wonderful and elaborate places to visit outside of the country but for us (and many others living in middle class society) that is not in the cards for us.

 The whole purpose for us to go on week long vacations is to connect with each other, explore, and experience things we wouldn’t normally do living in the suburbs.

 Family road trip tips:

 - Road trip busy bags – a must I tell you!

 - Packing for a road trip – all the things you need that you may not think about.

 - Road trip games for kids – you’re welcome in advance 😉